 Risk assessments should take into account the needs of staff.
-SES recognises its duty of care under the Health & Safety at Work Act towards its employees and voluntary helpers, as much as to the young people in its care.
+SES recognises its duty of care under the Health & Safety at Work Act towards its SES Educational, Social and Leisure Visits and Activities Policy and Practice: 0624 employees and voluntary helpers, as much as to the young people in its care.
 SES will provide all possible support, information, guidance and training to those staff concerned.
 It will develop, maintain and share a knowledge base so that all staff involved in visits and activities can feel confident in their ability to manage risks.

-The SES Principal/Deputy Principal have oversight of Health and Safety across the establishment.
-The SES Principal/Deputy Principal and Visits Coordinator (VC) should involve, and keep informed, their Health & Safety Committee in monitoring the relevant aspects of educational visits as a means of providing additional support to staff.
+The Principal has oversight of Health and Safety across the establishment.
+The Principal and Visits Co-ordinator (VC) should involve, and keep informed, their Health & Safety Committee in monitoring the relevant aspects of educational visits as a means of providing additional support to staff.

 Regardless of the status of the visit the VC will remain the lead person for "clearing" all visits.
-The only exception is for external provider visits where the requirements of the external provider approval process are not fully met; these can only be authorised by the SES Principal/Deputy Principal, or in their absence, the Registered Manager.
+The only exception is for external provider visits where the requirements of the external provider approval process are not fully met; these can only be authorised by the Principal, or in their absence, the Registered Manager.